XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 * <a href="https://www.youtube.com/watch?v=rz8vNeoxVVE">Yara Implementation</a>

 ### How My Script work?
-First my script will create a Honeypot folder called "Honey" (which i recommend to change it before you use or compile it, someday a Ransomware Criminal may see this Repo and skip the Honeypot folder) \
+* First my script will create a Honeypot folder called "Honey" (which i recommend to change it before you use or compile it, someday a Ransomware Criminal may see this Repo and skip the Honeypot folder)
-Then user will put their Bait and Dummy file which my script will monitor it as long the script still running \
+* Then user will put their Bait and Dummy file which my script will monitor it as long the script still running
-After user turn on the Realtime Protection my script will take a snapshot of the current running process \
-If something touch the Honeypot folder it will kill all process that newly spawned or running after the snapshot
+* After user turn on the Realtime Protection my script will take a snapshot of the current running process, if something touch the Honeypot folder it will kill all process that newly spawned or running after the snapshot

+In short : Blacklist > Yara > Behaviour > Honeypot (Lastline of defense)

+Execution Watcher will watch all CMD & PS and compare it with my Blacklisted keyword will try to kill those malicious call before it can execute the command

+Optional Feature : Panic Button incase some undetected Screenlocker managed to lock the screen

 # How to Use?
 1. Run my App/Script , dont turn on the feature yet